sainioan/gitRep/documentation/arkkitehtuuri.md

-# Architecture of the program
+# Architecture of the Program

 ## Structure